Adiaslow/ParalISI/ACKNOWLEDGMENTS.md

 - GPU computing resources for development and testing

 ### Software Development
-We acknowledge the following open-source projects that made PyISI possible:
+We acknowledge the following open-source projects that made ParalISI possible:
 - NumPy
 - PyTorch
 - CuPy